ShaMiT19/OPS_ComputationalAssessment/README.md

 Link: <https://drive.google.com/drive/folders/1__KGR4xh4LRM-MexzNqTHc3s-267YUHO?usp=sharing>

 # HOW TO RUN THE MODEL IN YOUR SYSTEM
+## Note: I have made every effort to streamline the procedure and minimize potential confusion.
+However, should you encounter any issues or difficulties while executing the code, please do not hesitate to reach out.

 1. Download the required weight files:
     • inception_v3_google-0cc3c7bd.pth